Kruino/temp/README.md

    - Open `Data.json` on the `SD Card`
    - Change value `SSID`, `password` to you routers login
    - Change `ApiUrl` to your api's url.
+   - Change the data within `Mosquitto` to you mosquitto brokers data.
    - Eject the `SD Card` and insert it back into the device

 4. **Configure WiFi:**